What is it?

 What does the Act do?

-Anyone intending to carry out work (anywhere in England and Wales) of the kinds described in the Act must give Adjoining Owners notice of their intentions.
+Therefore, anyone intending to carry out work (anywhere in England and Wales) of the kinds described in the Act must give Adjoining Owners notice of their intentions.
 The Act applies even to Crown, Government and Local Authority owned property.

-Where the intended work is to an existing party wall (section 2 of the Act) a notice must be given even where the work will not extend beyond the centre line of a party wall.
+Where the intended work is to an existing party wall (section 2 of the Act) a notice must be given even where the work will not extend beyond the center line of a party wall.